x

 Officials say the cameras would be registered to a central video hub called Fusus, and residents can choose which cameras to register and how.
 Registration for the voluntary program through the Connect Kyle website takes only a few minutes.

-Once residents register their cameras, an investigator from the Kyle Police Department will contact you via email if they need your assistance solving a crime near you.
+Once residents register their cameras, an investigator from the Kyle Police Department will contact them via email if they need assistance solving a crime nearby.

-"They have discretion over how much footage or what time frame, anything of that nature," said Public Information Officer Ashlee Bradshaw.
+"They have discretion over how much footage or what time frame, anything of that nature," said Ashlee Bradshaw, the public information officer for the police department.

 Another option allows residents to integrate their cameras by giving Kyle police direct access to the camera feed in case of a nearby emergency.